ffelipegupe/dictionarypro/README.md

-# This a simple dictionary using Python
+# This a simple dictionary using Python.